 In her free time she enjoys attending all her daughter’s activities, traveling, weekends at the lake and spending time with her fiancé’, Mike.

-Melissa has been an artist all of her life, selling her first commissioned work at 12 years of age.
+Melissa Gordon has been an artist all of her life, selling her first commissioned work at 12 years of age.
 She has won numerous awards for her realistic renderings around the state and has many works in private collections across the country.
-Melissa has had a number of solo shows and participates in many regional group shows throughout the year.
-Recently, she has become known for large-scale work done around the Bismarck-Mandan area, including her mural of Sitting Bull in Alley 5.5 being featured on the cover of Parade Magazine.
+Recently, she has become known for large-scale work done around the Bismarck-Mandan area, including her mural of Sitting Bull in Alley 5.5 which was featured on the cover of Parade Magazine as the Best Mural in North Dakota.

 In addition to her work as an artist, she is also an active member of the community and does volunteer work for many area organizations including Bismarck Arts and Galleries Association, Dakota West Arts Council, Special Olympics, Papa’s Pumpkin Patch and Arts For All.